 Timely warning responses will include one or more of the following ways: email, emergency text, or voicemail messaging system through Sonis System and posters/flyers.
-The Director of Funeral Service Education will be responsible for timely warnings being issued.
+The Administrative Office will be responsible for issuing timely warnings.

 Automobile Registration

 John A. Gupton College provides a parking area for vehicles of enrolled students.
 Parking decals are provided to on campus students and must be displayed on student vehicles.
 There is a charge for additional parking decals.